ctbngoc1/cnn_malaria_cell/README.md

 ***Figure 1:** Images of parasitized and uninfected red blood cells*

 The dataset consists of RGB images with heights ranging from 40 to 385 pixels and widths ranging from 46 to 394 pixels.
-All images were resized to 50 × 50 pixels using bilinear interpolation.
+All images were resized to 50 $\times$ 50 pixels using bilinear interpolation.
 The dataset was split into training, validation, and test sets following a 70:10:20 ratio.
-Because pixel values in the training set already lie within the range [0, 1], no additional image normalization was required.
+Because pixel values in the training set already lie within the range [0,1], no additional image normalization was required.

 ## Methods

 A CNN was built from scratch using Tensorflow to classify malaria-infected and uninfected red blood cell images.
 The model construction followed these steps:

 - A sequential model was initialized, with the input defined as an RGB image of size 50 $\times$ 50 pixels.

 - Feature extraction is performed using 6 convolutional layers organized into 3 convolutional blocks, with increasing numbers of filters (16, 32, 64, 128, 256, and 512).
 All convolutional layers use 3 $\times$ 3 kernels, followed by batch normalization and ReLU activation.
 Max pooling layers with a 2 $\times$ 2 pool size and dropout layers with a dropout rate of 0.2 are added at the end of every convolutional block.

 - The extracted feature maps are flattened using a flatten layer and passed to 2 fully connected (FC) layers with 128 and 100 units, respectively.
 Each FC layer is followed by batch normalization, ReLU activation, and a dropout layer with a dropout rate of 0.4.

 - Finally, the output layer is defined as a FC layer with 1 unit and sigmoid activation, producing a probability score that indicates the likelihood that an input image belongs to the Parasitized class.

 ![](images/cnn_diagram.jpg "Architecture of the CNN model")